Taste (Australian band)

 Taste were an Australian band, active in the 1970s, and was originally called Cloud Nine.

 The band consisted of Ken Murdoch (guitars, vocals and keyboards), Michael Gemini (bass), Joey Amenta and Virgil Donati (drums).

 In 1975, the group changed their name to Taste.

-As Taste, the group released two studio album which peaked inside the Australian top 20.
+As Taste, the group released two studio albums which peaked inside the Australian top 20.

 Biography

 1970-1975: Cloud 9

 In 1970, Ken Murdoch and Michael Tortoni formed Cloud 9 (aka Cloud Nine) while still at high school.
 Cloud 9 issued a debut single on Warner Records, called "Say Goodbye" produced by Ian Molly Meldrum in 1973.
 In 1974, Virgil Donati and Tony Farrimond (vocals) joined and the band signed to RCA.

 Cloud 9 released the album We're Just Good Friends… So Rock On and the singles "Summertime Blues" and "Take My Hand".

 In 1975, Joey Amenta replaced Farrimond and the band changed their name to Taste.
 At the end of the year, the band signed to the Bootleg label.